 An application for Indefinite Leave to Remain

-Our team of immigration lawyers would work with you and your request for ILR by ten years of Long Residence.
+Our team of immigration lawyers would work with you and your request for ILR by ten years of Long residence.
 So, you can expect to enjoy the following services:

-- We will provide you with detailed instructions regarding immigration regulations and the specific procedures required by the Home Office and the UKBA relevant to your case.
+- We will provide you with detailed instructions regarding immigration regulations and the procedures required by the Home Office and the UKBA relevant to your case.

 - You will get answers to any questions about your case while identifying its benefits and drawbacks.

-- One of our immigration lawyers will communicate with the UKBA and the Home Office to ensure a quick decision regarding your application for Indefinite Leave to Remain by ten years of Long Residence.
+- One of our immigration lawyers will communicate with the UKBA and the Home Office to ensure a quick decision regarding your application for Indefinite Leave to Remain by ten years of Long residence.